Join Our Holiday VIP List

 • Rosemary helps balance blood pressure.

-Lastly, keep in mind that certain citrus oils are photosensitizing and can cause your skin to burn or develop sunspots.
-For a list of photosensitizing oils click here.
+Keep in mind that certain citrus oils are photosensitizing and can cause your skin to burn or develop sunspots.
+Access a list of photosensitizing oils when using them topically.

-By making your own DIY lotion bar and other skin care products, you can choose from a variety of healthy oils to include in your products.
-This means not only lovely essential oils, but base oils like coconut oil, olive oil, or shea butter.
+When making your DIY lotion bar and other skincare products, you can choose from various healthy oils to include in your products.
+Of course, this includes essential oils but also carrier oils.

-Raw organic coconut oil is great for its anti-fungal and antibacterial properties, jojoba oil does well because it penetrates the dermis of the skin, and vitamin E is wonderful for its awesome skin repair as well as it helps the collagen & elastin bond tight behind the skin.
+Raw organic coconut oil is excellent for its anti-fungal and antibacterial properties, jojoba oil penetrates the skin for intense hydration, and vitamin E is terrific for its skin repairing ability.

-When making your DIY lotion, be aware that it is a very thick base that does not melt very easily, so I recommend using a quart size mason jar as the inside of your double broiler so that you don’t mess up any of your dishes or measuring cups.
+When making your DIY lotion bar, be aware that it is a very thick base that does not melt very easily.
+I recommend using a double boiler or a quart-size mason jar as the inside of your double boiler so you don’t ruin your dishes.

-To reheat this mixture, either do so on a gas stove in the warm spot after everything is turned off, outside in the sun, or in a room with a space heater.
-By heating your salve too quickly or to a temperature that is too high, you will lose some of the amazing benefits the raw ingredients offer.
+To reheat this mixture, you can place it on a gas stove after everything is turned off, outside in the sun, or in a room with a space heater.
+You will lose some of the benefits of the raw ingredients by heating your salve too quickly or overheating it.

 DIY Lotion Bar With Essential Oils